rpetit3/sizemeup/README.md

 # `sizemeup`

-`sizemeup` is a simple tool to retrieve the genome size for a given species name.
+`sizemeup` is a simple tool to retrieve the genome size for a given species name or tax ID.
 It utilizes known genome sizes available from [NCBI's Assembly Reports](https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/README_species_genome_size.txt) in combination with user provided genome sizes that may not be available from NCBI.